The Evening Sky in January

 Left of Sirius, as the sky darkens, are Rigel and Betelgeuse, the brightest stars in Orion.
 Rigel is a bluish supergiant star, 70 000 times brighter than the sun and much hotter.
 It is 800 light-years away.
 Orange Betelgeuse is a red-giant star, cooler than the sun but hundreds of times bigger: a ball of extremely thin hot gas.
 It is around 400 light-years away.
 Between them, but fainter, is a line of three stars making Orion's belt.
 To southern hemisphere star watchers, Orion's belt makes the bottom of 'The Pot' or 'The Saucepan'.
 A faint line of stars above and right of the belt is the pot's handle or Orion's sword.
 It has a glowing cloud at its centre: the Orion Nebula.

 Left again, toward the north and lower, is the Pleiades/Matariki/Seven Sisters/ Subaru star cluster.
 Pretty to the eye and impressive in binoculars, it is 440 light-years from us.
-From northern New Zealand the bright star Capella is on the north skyline.
+From northern Aotearoa the bright star Capella is on the north skyline.
 It is 90,000 times brighter than the sun and 3300 light-years away.

 Low in the south are Crux, the Southern Cross, and Beta and Alpha Centauri, often called 'The Pointers'.
 Alpha Centauri is the closest naked-eye star, 4.3 light-years away.
 Beta Centauri, like most of the stars in Crux, is a blue-giant star hundreds of light years away.
 Canopus is also very luminous and distant: 13 000 times brighter than the sun and 300 light-years away.

 The Milky Way is in the eastern sky, brightest in the southeast toward Crux.
 It can be traced towards the north but becomes faint below Orion.
 The Milky Way is our edgewise view of the Galaxy, the pancake of billions of stars of which the sun is just one.
-The Milky Way is faint left of Orion because we are looking toward its thin outer edge.
+The Milky Way is faint right of Orion because we are looking toward its thin outer edge.
 The centre region of the Galaxy, in Sagittarius, is hidden by the sun at this time of year.

 The Clouds of Magellan, LMC and SMC are high in the southern sky and easily seen by eye on a dark moonless night.
 They are two small galaxies about 160 000 and 200 000 light-years away.